Are you looking for a high-end print finishing solution?

 This common liquid coating is known as “UV Coating” because during the printing process it instantly dries once exposed to ultra-violet light.
 It is relatively thick compared to other types of coatings.
 It’s easy to spot a piece with UV coating from the slick surface and the glossy shine.

 An additional benefit is that it protects printed pieces and products from normal wear and tear.
 In which case, the entire piece gets coated.
 UV coating can also be used to only accentuate specific areas of the artwork.
 This is know as a UV Spot effect.

 Embossing / Debossing

-Embossing and debossing is one of the most popular finishing so we offer.
+The embossing and debossing is one of the most popular finishing’s we offer.
 It is a special printing technique used to physically impress (emboss) or depress (deboss) imagery onto paper stock.
 Perfect for logos, text, graphics and more.